stasim101/ERP/README.md

  ## Financial Accounting

-MM Module consists of multiple workflows to perform various tasks of Materials Management.
-Few common tasks of MM are mentioned below.
+FA Module consists of multiple workflows to perform various tasks of Financial Accounting.
+Few common tasks of FA are mentioned below.

  - General Ledger